sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ## Looking At Path-E-Tech Management's Test Reports

-^ Path-E-Tech Management provides JMeter test report to prove "fitness for purpose".
+^ After some time Path-E-Tech Management provides JMeter test report to prove "fitness for purpose".

 ---